ifm/documentation/O3R/Parameters/AcquisitionSettings/modes.md

 The third box, which is three meters away from the camera, is outside of the measurement range when using the two-meter mode; however it is visible when using the four-meter mode.

 > Note: Using the [offset](offset.md) parameter in combination with the mode is interesting and allows for a lot of flexibility in using the coded modulation ToF technology.
-We encourage you to investigate strategies using multiple modes in combination with offsets (see our [application note](INSERT-LINK) on the topic).
+We encourage you to investigate strategies using multiple modes in combination with offsets (see our application note (*coming soon*) on the topic).

 ## Related Topics
 + [Offset](offset.md)